paradigmxyz/reth/README.md

 # What is Reth?
 What are its goals?

 Reth (short for Rust Ethereum, [pronunciation](https://twitter.com/kelvinfichter/status/1597653609411268608)) is a new Ethereum full node implementation that is focused on being user-friendly, highly modular, as well as being fast and efficient.
+Reth is an Execution Layer (EL) and is compatible with all Ethereum Consensus Layer (CL) implementations that support the [Engine API](https://github.com/ethereum/execution-apis/blob/main/src/engine/specification.md).
 It is originally built and driven forward by [Paradigm](https://paradigm.xyz/), and is licensed under the Apache and MIT licenses.

 As an full Ethereum node, Reth allows users to connect to the Ethereum network and interact with the Ethereum blockchain.
 This includes sending and receiving transactions/logs/traces, as well as accessing and interacting with smart contracts.
 Building a successful Ethereum node requires creating a high-quality implementation that is both secure and efficient, as well as being easy to use on consumer hardware.
 It also requires building a strong community of contributors who can help support and improve the software.

 More concretely, our goals are:
 1. **Modularity**: Every component of Reth is built to be used as a library: well-tested, heavily documented and benchmarked.
 We envision that developers will import the node's crates, mix and match, and innovate on top of them.
 Examples of such usage include but are not limited to spinning up standalone P2P networks, talking directly to a node's database, or "unbundling" the node into the components you need.
 To achieve that, we are licensing Reth under the Apache/MIT permissive license.
+You can learn more about the project's components [here](./docs/repo/layout.md).
 2. **Performance**: Reth aims to be fast, so we used Rust and the [Erigon staged-sync](https://erigon.substack.com/p/erigon-stage-sync-and-control-flows) node architecture.
 We also use our Ethereum libraries (including [ethers-rs](https://github.com/gakonst/ethers-rs/) and [revm](https://github.com/bluealloy/revm/)) which we’ve battle-tested and optimized via [Foundry](https://github.com/foundry-rs/foundry/).
 3. **Free for anyone to use any way they want**: Reth is free open source software, built for the community, by the community.
 By licensing the software under the Apache/MIT license, we want developers to use it without being bound by business licenses, or having to think about the implications of GPL-like licenses.
 4. **Client Diversity**: The Ethereum protocol becomes more antifragile when no node implementation dominates.
 This ensures that if there's a software bug, the network does not finalize a bad block.
 By building a new client, we hope to contribute to Ethereum's antifragility.